ThirVondukr/passlib/docs/lib/passlib.hash.rst

 Deprecated Unix Hashes
 ----------------------
-The following schemes are supported by various Unix systems use the modular crypt format, and are noticably stronger than the previous group.
-However, they have all since been deprecated in favor of stronger algorithms:
+The following schemes are supported by various Unix systems using the modular crypt format, but are no longer considered secure, and have been deprecated in favor of the `Active Unix Hashes`_ (above).

 * :class:`passlib.hash.bsd_nthash` - FreeBSD's MCF-compatible encoding of :doc:`nthash <passlib.hash.nthash>` digests